FuelLabs/fuels-ts/apps/docs/src/guide/getting-started/index.md

 Welcome to `fuels` Typescript SDK!

-We prepared a couple guides to walk you through your first steps:
+We prepared some guides to walk you through your first steps:

 1. [Installation](./installation.md)
 1. [Connecting to the Network](./connecting-to-the-network.md)